Holland Park

 • Ilchester Place entrance

-• Duchess of Bedford entrance
+• Duchess of Bedford Walk entrance

-• High street Kensington entrance
+• High Street Kensington entrance

 Disabled parking is available at the car park located just off Abbotsbury Road.
 This entrance is not suitable for disabled people without a vehicle as it is on a steep incline.